diagrid-labs/catalyst-pizza-demo/README.md

 **Update the key/value store to allow state sharing**

 The two .NET services both use the same data in the key/value store to manage inventory and orders.
-Since this is not the default usage of state stores and services in Dapr, an attribute need to be set to enable this.
+Since this is not the default usage of state stores and services when using Dapr, an attribute needs to be set to enable this.
 The default behavior is that a key is prefixed with the app ID of the service that is using it.
-In this case however the `keyPrefix` is set to `name` to make sure both services use the same keys.
+In this case, however, the `keyPrefix` is set to `name` to make sure both services use the same keys.

 1. Run the following command to update the managed key/value store: